 EōN is a work of art designed to be played endlessly.
 A world-first due to its sheer scope and scale, the app combines man and machine as the algorithm weaves together original material — beats, melodies, chords — which Jarre composed, performed and recorded in his studio.
 ‘It’s not a matter of collaboration or not.
 It’s a matter of trying to find another way to deal with technology with more empathy.
 Jarre continued during the interview when asked about man-machine collaboration.

 Alexis André, SONY CSL’s researcher, brought the music to life visually by creating an intricate and elaborate flow of ever-evolving graphics.
-The encoding and final algorithm was delivered by Alexis Zbik and Vianney Apreleff from French music tech company BLEASS.
+The encoding and final algorithm were delivered by Alexis Zbik and Vianney Apreleff from the French music tech company BLEASS.

 An audio-visual journey that transcends time… I could not think of a better challenge, and it’s been a priceless experience to bring the sounds of Jean-Michel Jarre to the screen.
 Alexis André says.